amd/MxGPU-Virtualization/smi-lib/cli/cpp/docs/external/README.md

 * discovery (list)

-    Lists all GPUs and VFs on the system, sorted by BDF, and their most basic general information
+    Lists all devices and VFs on the system, sorted by BDF, and their most basic general information

 * static

-    Displays all specified static information for the specified GPU
+    Displays all static information for all devices detected on the system

 * firmware (ucode)

-    Displays all microcode information for the specified GPU
+    Displays all microcode information for the specified device (GPU only)

 * bad-pages

-    Displays all bad page information for the specified GPU
+    Displays all bad page information for the specified device (GPU only)

 * metric

-    Displays all specified metric information for the specified GPU
+    Displays all metric information for for all devices detected on the system

 * profile

-    Displays information about all profiles and current profile
+    Displays information about all profiles and current profile (GPU only)

 * event

-    Displays event information for given GPU.
+    Displays event information for given device (GPU only)

 * topology

     Displays link topology information.
+(GPU only)

 * xgmi

-    Displays XGMI capabilities, framebuffer sharing and metric information
+    Displays XGMI capabilities, framebuffer sharing and metric information (GPU only)

 * partition

-    Displays partitionig information, such as memory and accelerator
+    Displays partitionig information, such as memory and accelerator (GPU only)

 * reset

-    Cleanup VF FB for the specified VF or reset memory and accelerator parittion to default mode
+    Cleanup VF FB for the specified VF or reset memory and accelerator parittion to default mode (GPU only)

 * set

-    Set xgmi frame buffer sharing mode and partitioning modes
+    Set xgmi frame buffer sharing mode and partitioning modes (GPU only)

 ## Command Arguments